Grill Grates: Buying Guide, Reviews, And Ratings, And Busting The Cast Iron Myth

 GGs are easy to move from one grill to another.
 The manufacturer has several pre-cut sizes, but he will custom cut to fit your grill.
 But don't sweat it.
 Get the closest size and just place them on top of your current grates.

-If you leave a gap between the GGs you can easily set up a 2-zone system as shown in this infrared photo.
+If you leave a gap between the GGs you can easily set up a 2-zone system.
+The air gap is a great way to keep one side of the gratesfrom heating up.

 The surfaces of GrillGrates are easy to clean with a wire brush when hot.
 There is almost never grease buildup, just carbon in the valleys.
 It tends to build up there reducing efficiency.
 A long bristle wire brush from the hardware store works well, but the standard wire brushes designed for grills do not.
 I've had good luck cleaning the valleys with a narrow paint scraper blade (and heavy glove) when they are hot.
 I tried superheating them and then hitting them with a hose, and, sure enough, most of the carbon popped right off, but one of the sections warped.
 After it cooled, I flipped it upside down on my deck and stood on it and it flattened right out!